abpframework/abp/docs/en/Community-Articles/2021-06-17-Using-Elsa-Workflow-with-ABP-Framework/POST.md

     workflowRunner.BuildAndStartWorkflowAsync<HelloWorldConsole>();
 }
 ```

+* In here we've specified the Elsa Server Api's assembly by using the `AddAssemblyOf<>` extension method to register the required services (controllers).
+These services required for the dashboard (if we create a workflow by using **Elsa Workflow Designer** it calls some services under the hook, therefore we need to be assured about these services get registered).

+* With [v4.4](https://github.com/abpframework/abp/pull/9299), we will no longer need to specify this line of code.

+> **Note:** `AddAssemblyOf<>` extension method can help you to register all your services by convention.
+You can check [here](https://docs.abp.io/en/abp/latest/Dependency-Injection#conventional-registration) for more information about conventional registration.

 * We don't need to register our workflows one by one anymore.
 Because now we use `.AddWorkflowsFrom<Startup>()`, and this registers workflows on our behalf.